chasemcd/cogrid/docs/content/custom_env.rst

         "##########",
     ]

-    states = np.zeros((10, 10), dtype=int)
+    register_layout("search_rescue_layout", layout)

-We must also specify the states of all objects as a NumPy array, which defaults to 0 if unspecified.
+Optionally, you can also pass the object states to the registration as an array of integers that represents the unique state of all objects.
+It defaults to all ``0``s if not provided.

 Environment Registration
 -------------------------